Operating Rules of the Commission for the Control of INTERPOL’s Files

 (1) In accordance with Article 15 of the Statute, the Secretariat of the Commission shall take all necessary and appropriate measures, within the limits of its remit, to ensure the smooth operation of the Commission’s work.
 The Secretariat shall assist the members of the Commission in performing their duties.

-(2) The Commission shall supervise the work of the Secretariat, relating in particular to its relation with the Chairperson, the Vice Chairperson or the Rapporteurs, the selection of its staff, and/or the preparation of the decisions of the Commission.
+(2) The Commission shall supervise the work of the Secretariat, relating in particular to its relations with the Chairperson, the Vice-Chairperson or the Rapporteurs, the selection of its staff, and/or the preparation of the decisions of the Commission.

 Rule 13: Confidentiality and professional secrecy